porter-finance/v1-core/docs/interfaces/IBond.md

 ### NotEnoughCollateral
-* Attempted to withdraw more collateral than avaliable
+* Attempted to withdraw more collateral than available.